Mohammad-Talha-Jamal/EXTARCT-BOOTH-LIST-NAME-UTTAR-PRADESH/README.md

 # ECI Booth List Extractor (Uttar Pradesh)

-Automated extraction of part-wise voter roll data from the **Election Commission of India** website
+Automated extraction of part-wise Booth List data from the **Election Commission of India** website
 (`https://voters.eci.gov.in/download-eroll`) for all Assembly Constituencies in Uttar Pradesh (2026 Final Roll).

 ## Features